-Title for regular abstracts will be available on Oct.
-14, 2020, and titles for late-breaking abstracts will be available on Nov.
-2, 2020, on the SITC Annual Meeting website.
+Title for regular abstracts will be available at 8 a.m.
+EST on Oct.
+1, 2021, and titles for late-breaking abstracts will be available at 8 a.m.
+EST on Nov.
+1, 2021, on the SITC Annual Meeting website and app.
 Once abstract titles are listed on the website, press releases can be issued with the titles and logistical information.

 Regular and Late-Breaking Abstract Content

 Full regular and late-breaking abstract content will be embargoed until 8 a.m.
-ET on Nov.
-9, 2020.
-This includes content within the original abstract submitted, additional data that was available on a poster of the abstract and/or any updated and/or any new data that will be available in oral presentations in SITC’s Annual Meeting.
+EST on Nov.
+9, 2021.
+This includes content within the original abstract submitted.
+Any additional data that will be available on a poster that is beyond what was submitted in the abstract is embargoed until Nov.
+12, 2021, at 7 a.m.
+EST. This embargo applies to poster-only presentations.